th3oth3rjak3/sigil_zig/overview.md

 - Uses a **mark-and-sweep stop-the-world garbage collector** implemented within the runtime.
 - All objects allocated on a managed heap tracked by the GC.
-- Roots include stack frames, global variables, and registers.
+- Roots include stack frames, global variables.

 ---

 ## Development Tools & Build System

-- Written primarily in C for portability and low-level control.
+- Written in Zig for portability and low-level control.
-- Uses **CMake** for build configuration and compilation.
-- Supports VSCode and CLion for development, with integration for IntelliSense and debugging.

 ---